Krnkreddy/Udemy-Coupon-Scraper-from-CourseFolder-Telegram/README.md

 Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "birds".
+You can also simply open an issue with the tag "links".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project